fujitake/vantiq-related/vantiq-cloud-infra-operations/terraform_azure/readme_en.md

 - Ensure that the build environment can reach the Internet in order to download the necessary files for installation.
 Especially if you are building one in a closed network with the firewall.
   - [Azure Global required FQDN / application rules](https://docs.microsoft.com/en-us/azure/aks/limit-egress-traffic#azure-global-required-fqdn--application-rules) - AKS construction will fail if it cannot reach the container repository.
-  - The Vantiq Bastion node should be able to communicate with the software repositories required for the Vantiq installation.
-Since it is difficult to register all of them in the whitelist, it is preferable to allow them uniformly.
+  - The Vantiq Bastion node should be able to reach the software repositories required for the Vantiq installation.
+As it is difficult to whitelist all target repositories, it is recommended to allow all outbound connection.

 ### Setting parameters
 In each _tf_ file, set the parameters according to the environment.